list of dots Digital Research Alliance of Canada logo NSERC logo University of Ottawa logo / UniversitĂ© d'Ottawa

 Hello World Examples

-First example below: This looks identical to how a Java 'hello world' example would look, illustrating a key feature of Umple: Umple adds features to existing languages: Code in the original language can and does remain the same.
+About the first example below: This contains just Java code and is the same as a plain Java program; it illustrates a key feature of Umple: Umple adds features to existing languages: Code in the original language can and does remain the same.
 Umple just replaces and simplifies some (or a lot) of it.

 • Attributes look very much like variables in Java or other similar programming languages; however they are more than that: Umple generates code for setting and getting each attribute.
 You can also add lots of other features to attributes, such as making them immutable (so they cannot change), adding constraints, or making them part of a 'key'.